Pokemon Rulesheet

 Berries (2x Playfield):

 The berry targets are located on both sides of the left ramp and near the Pokedex captive ball.
-Start 2x playfield for 20 seconds by completing all three berry targets, with the final target flashing to indicate that 2x playfield will start.
+Start 2x playfield for 20 seconds by hitting the left and right berry targets two times each, then hitting the center berry target when flashing to indicate that 2x playfield will start.
 The 2x playfield timer is represented by Pikachu’s cheeks glowing above the flippers.

-Add time to 2x playfield by hitting berry targets while 2x playfield is already active.
+Add time to 2x playfield by hitting the center berry target while 2x playfield is already active.

 Poké Balls (Combos):